Saturday, August 31, 2024

 We drove to the very cute town of Oban.
 We enjoyed a nice walk along the waterfront...

-...and found some yummy fish and ships for dinner
+...and found some yummy fish and chips for dinner

 Where we stayed the night in Oban...